evvvvil/urptransitionshaders-docs/README.md

 Offset start of mirror effect.
 Useful when `Direction` is `Negative` - should be close to 0 when `Positive`.
 Change this to pull in or push out the start of mirror effect.
 Combine this value - to hide enough of object at the start of transition, and the scale value to reveal enough of the object at the end.

 **Shadow Scale**<br>
 Same as `Scale` but for shadows.
 It lets you adjust the shadow transition scale separately to fine tune the shadow transition and align it with the mesh transition.
-Value should be close to `Scale` above however it depends on your `Shadow Alpha Clipping` value.
+Value should be close to `Scale` however it depends on your `Shadow Alpha Clipping` value.

 **Shadow Offset**<br>
 Same as `Position Offset` but for shadow.
 It lets you adjust the shadow position start offset separately to fine tune the shadow transition and align it with the mesh transition.
-Value should be close to `Position Offset`.
+Start at 0 and tinker the value, which depends on your `Shadow Alpha Clipping` value.

 **Shadow Alpha Clipping**<br>
 _This option is only available when surface render face is set to `Front` or `Back`._<br>